mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Warning: Links won’t be visible if the message that contains them didn’t have clicktracking enabled at the time of sending.
+**Warning**: Links won’t be visible if the message that contains them didn’t have clicktracking enabled at the time of sending.

-Hint: If a message was edited all links are returned in results, not only the current ones.
+*Hint*: If a message was edited all links are returned in results, not only the current ones.

 get_link
 Get single clicktracked link using LINK_ID.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_link",